 INDIANAPOLIS – Here’s our latest ‘hits and misses’ piece on 1075TheFan.com highlighting the good and bad from the previous game.

-What was the good and bad from the Colts (6-6) losing their first game since Halloween?
+What was the good and bad from the Colts (1-4) ending a three-game road trip with a crushing loss?

 -Jonathan Taylor, Michael Pittman Shine: Man, the Colts have two great talents in No. 28 and No. 11.
 The entire nation saw that on Monday night.
 Jonathan Taylor showed off his speed on a 76-yard touchdown via a screen.
 Then you saw Taylor’s power in short-yardage.
 It’s a rare mix of speed/power that separates Taylor from so many backs.
 Pittman had 6 catches for 89 yards and a touchdown, with the Colts finally giving their second-year wideout a 50/50 ball chance, which he turned into a highlight reel TD.
 When looking towards the future, the Colts have two emerging skill players who are unquestioned cornerstones moving forward.

 -Defense Shuts Down The Run: The vaunted Ravens rushing attack finished Monday with just 3.4 yards per carry and a long rush of 13 (with their NFL-tying record of 100-yard rushing games ending, as well).
 The plan the Colts had to limit this dynamic rushing attack worked perfectly.
 We’ll get into what didn’t below, but the Colts should be commended for making the Ravens play left-handed.
 Credit to Darius Leonard for continuing to gut it out.